Shortform vs. Headway vs. Blinkist: Which is The Best in 2026?

 In order to make an accurate and complete comparison, I’ve signed up to Headway and Blinkist (I’m already a subscriber of Shortform) to experience everything for myself, rather than just comparing their marketing brochures.

-Sadly, neither Blinkist nor Headway offers free trials on any of their subscription plans, so I had to pay right away to get access.
-Blinkist used to offer a free trial on the yearly subscription, but as of March 2025 they have removed it :(
+Sadly, neither Blinkist nor Headway offer free trials on any of their subscription plans, so I had to pay right away to get access.
+Blinkist used to offer a free trial, but as of February 2026 they have removed it :(

 Research Day #1: Book Summaries